 - Seal in freezer bags.

-3 out of 4 people would recommend this product19/07/2017, By SHARLETIt was an exciting thought to grow your own mushrooms but mine did not work well.
+5 out of 6 people would recommend this product07/10/2017, By JanetSo far so good...
+Following the instructions, and will see how much it grows!
+There's a small green moldy spot, which were there already when I opened the box - hopefully it won't have a negative effect?03/09/2017, By Ann16Lovely product, would purchase it again19/07/2017, By SHARLETIt was an exciting thought to grow your own mushrooms but mine did not work well.
 I got one mushroom each week.
 I left the box untouched for a week after delivery and a mushroom grew out from the back of the cardboard box.02/07/2017, By AyandaGrowing mushrooms for the first time, I enjoyed the experience02/07/2017, By KATHERINEThis was a really fun and interesting product.
 The mushrooms were easy to grow and yummy to eat.30/12/2015, By TanyaWe bought one as a gift and it was way bigger than I expected.
 There were a lot of oohs and ahhs at it was opened.
 Think I now need to buy one for myself.